Last updated on May 21, 2021.

 Role of Special Schools in Hong Kong for Students with ASD

-Under the “Resource Teaching Programme for Autistic Children in Special Schools”, children with ASD in government-funded special schools are offered support in addition to normal classroom teaching and this depending on their learning performances, needs, and nature of the teaching process.
+Under the “Resource Teaching Programme for Autistic Children in Special Schools”, children with ASD in government-funded special schools are offered support in addition to normal classroom teaching, which depends on their learning performances, needs, and nature of the teaching process.
 With more intensive individual guidance, each student can be evaluated based on their specific conditions and personal needs.

 For more information, you may click here.

-Article reviewed by Pediatrician Dr. Wai Fan Fanny LAM on June 13, 2019.
+Article reviewed by Pediatrician Dr. Wai Fan Fanny LAM.
 Dr. Wai Fan Fanny LAM, MRCP(UK), HKCPaed, HKAM(Paed), Specialist in Developmental-Behavioural Paediatrics, Honorary Assistant Clinical Professor, University of Hong Kong, Tutor, The Association for Research in Infant and Child Development, UK.

 Core symptoms of ASD include: slow speech development, repetitive behaviors, difficulties in social communication and interaction.